Clinical Neuropsychology (Adult &Pediatric)

 PEDIATRIC NEUROPSYCHOLOGY-CLINICAL TRAINING EXPERIENCES

 General Neuropsychology Clinic: The Pediatric Neuropsychology resident conducts outpatient evaluations for children and adolescents with a wide array of presenting cognitive and behavioral challenges.
-The most common referrals include children and adolescents with neurodevelopmental disorders (ASD), learning disorders, attention- deficit/hyperactivity disorder (ADHD), epilepsy, congenital heart disease, hematological/oncological conditions, genetic syndromes, sleep disorders, and other psychiatric and neurological disorders.
+The most common referrals include children and adolescents with neurodevelopmental disorders, including learning disorders, attention-deficit/hyperactivity disorder (ADHD), and autism spectrum disorder; epilepsy; congenital heart disease; hematological/oncological conditions; genetic syndromes; sleep disorders; and other psychiatric and neurological disorders.
 A psychometrist model is used for the majority of the assessments, with the resident responsible for interviewing, interpreting, writing clinical reports, and providing feedback.
 Residents also provide inpatient consultation services on a rotating basis.
 One of the goals of this program is to ensure that all residents gain experience with patients across the entire lifespan.
 As such, all Michigan Medicine residents will complete a 4-month experience that involves assessment of adult and geriatric patients.